snowplow/documentation/docs/getting-started-on-snowplow-open-source/quick-start-aws/index.md

     - This will output where you public key is stored, for example: `~/.ssh/id_rsa.pub`
     - You can get the value with `cat ~/.ssh/id_rsa.pub`

-As mentioned above, there are two options for pipeline's destination database.
-These are Postgres and Snowflake.
+As mentioned above, there are three options for pipeline's destination database.
+These are Postgres, Snowflake and Databricks.
 Your chosen database needs to be specified with `pipeline_db` variable.
-Allowed values for that variable are `postgres` and `snowflake`.
+Allowed values for that variable are `postgres`, `snowflake` and `databricks`.
 Respective `<destination>.terraform.tfvars` file should be filled in according to the chosen database.
-Only database specific variables are different in those two tfvars files.
+Only database specific variables are different in those three tfvars files.

 ##### Postgres